All Products

 Only ACK managed clusters are supported.

-Select the account that owns the cluster you want to synchronize.
-Subsequent data is loaded based on your selection.
+Select the account that owns the cluster that you want to synchronize.
+The system then loads the relevant data based on your selection.

 Note

-If a member account is removed or unbound, the corresponding ACK cluster synchronization node is deleted.
+If a member account is removed or unbound, the corresponding ACK cluster synchronization node is automatically deleted.

 Region